-Protected against heavy splashing and rain – Must not fail or show water seepage when exposed, but not immersed.
+Protected against heavy splashing and rain.
+Must not fail or show water seepage when exposed, but not when immersed.

 IPX-7 Waterproof Standard

-Protected against short duration of water immersion.
+Protected against short durations of water immersion.
 Max immersion for less than 30 minutes and at a depth of less than 1 meter.
-IPX-7, while water resistant is still not recommended for swimmers as a precaution.
+IPX-7, while water resistant, is still not recommended for swimmers, as a precaution.

 IPX-8 Waterproof Standard

-An IPX8 designation is for continuous underwater use.
-The best rating for sport/GPS watches rated for swimming.
+Designed for continuous underwater use.
+The best rating for sport/GPS watches used for swimming.